jamesec/evenc.github.io/o/customized_email.md

 # Email with your own domain
 `May 30, 2024`

-I'm talking about one of the easiest ways to use email with your own domain.
+One of the easiest ways to use email with your own domain.

 Get your own domain from [Porkbun](https://porkbun.com/) or [Namecheap](https://namecheap.com/).